+You will have been assigned two supervisors from different subject-areas to direct your intended individual research.
 Your supervisors' primary responsibility is to advise you on the programme of work necessary to complete your dissertation or thesis.
-To this end, they should maintain a general overview over your course work and academic development.
+To this end, they should maintain a general overview of your course work and academic development.
 They should help you to identify and acquire the knowledge and skills needed to complete your dissertation or thesis, and to further your aims for study or employment, insofar as these build upon the programme of graduate study.
+The balance between the two supervisors will differ from case to case, depending on your topic and methodology.
+It may be roughly equal, or one may be significantly more involved than the other.

-Dissertation title
+Dissertation topic